francois-gm/go-kabk/go4-2021-2022-thesis-assignment/README.md

 ### a.m.

 - Intro (this document)
-- Round table presentation
+- Quick round table presentation
-- Setting up of a common etherpad / are.na
+- Setting up of a common etherpad (https://pad.riseup.net/p/PP3ireCyk8PMzu_y-Zzu-keep)
-- Individual writing exercice + presentation (then dividing the group into sub-groups (4-5 students) based on their thesis subjects / writing styles / interests / possible media treatments (text-based, media-based, etc).
-Presentation of text-ideas / general concept?)
+- Writing exercices + presentation

 ### p.m.

 Presentation of web notions / workshop...

-- François unpacks focus points of a web page (in 2022), talks about document structure / boilerplate, gets into a how-to-how of finding help and debugging online, and touches upon the *footnotes* specificity of the assignment).
+- François unpacks focus points of a web page (in 2022), talks about document structure / boilerplate (with CSS variables), gets into a how-to-how of finding help and debugging online, and touches upon the *footnotes* specificity of the assignment).
-- Thomas delves into CSS functions (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions), variables, calcs, rems, etc.
+- Thomas delves into CSS functions (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions), calcs, rems, etc.
-- Jekyll + Markdown, work with footnotes
+- Martijn discusses data models / structure and proposes a small exercice.
-- (how to) deploy on Github Pages
+- François quickly hints on *how to* deploy on Github Pages.